sometimesb/Personal-Website/README.md

 # 🌐 Personal Portfolio

 Welcome to my personal portfolio repository!
-This is where I showcase the projects I have worked on.
+This is fully mobile responsive as well.

 ## 🔧 Technologies Used